 Wonder Woman “Official Final Trailer”

-I mention this story because, back in the ’60s, we used to think the DC comics, with characters such as Superman and Batman, were cool; and that the heroes in the Marvel comics, such as The Fantastic Four, The Avengers and the X Men, were wimps (although I always liked the humour and irritability of the Incredible Hulk).
+I mention this story because, back in the ’60s, we used to think the DC comics, with characters such as Superman and Batman, were cool; and that the heroes in the Marvel comics, such as The Fantastic Four, The Avengers and the X Men, were mostly wimps (I always liked the irony and irritability of the Incredible Hulk).
 But through superior marketing and Disney ownership, Marvel has emerged in the 21st Century as the dominant movie franchise, with the “DC Extended Universe” struggling to keep up.

 So, when I heard that “Wonder Woman”, one of my favourite DC characters, would be appearing in a movie, I was delighted.
 But a look at the trailer (above) fills me with dread.
 The storyline suffers from Wartime Moral Confusion.